HBS-Urosystem/urosystem.kit2/cms/blocks/products/urodapter.tr.md

     ratio: 90
   - type: images
-    title: UroDapter® can be attached directly to the syringe so that any solution can be instilled with it into the bladder.
+    title: UroDapter® can be attached directly to the syringe so that any solution can be instilled into the bladder.
     shape: default
     images:
       - alt: UroDapter® – Urological Syringe Adapter and its parts